kipkiruikenedy/Point-of-sale-POS-/README.md

-# React Tutorial - Create a Point of Sale System for Beginners in 1 Hour (React POS)
+# Create a Point of Sale System for Beginners in 1 Hour (React POS)

 This project was built for teaching React for beginners in 1 Hour.
 Students learn how to set up a real world react project and build a Point of Sale System.